 I have seen people with diabetes change their eating habits to oblige how the doctor is telling them they should eat and saw hair growth on what used to be thinning hair.
 Now mind you this person was not starving themselves but they just used to eat the wrong foods, they went from eating cookies and cakes to eating fish and vegetables for example.

 It's important to eat not just healthy food but enough of it, a celery stick for lunch is not enough.
 As model Bridget Malcolm will tell you from experience, starving her body from food caused her hair to fall out!
 I am so happy she got the help she needed.
-Love her bravery for coming out and be a strength for other women.
+Love her bravery for coming forward to show how she can be a strength for other women.

 If you or someone you know might possibly have an eating disorder here is the National Eating Disorders Helpline at 1-800-931-2237.